Heidels9877/Heidels-ETVR-PB-Case-models/README.md

 # Heidels ETVR + PB Case models
 ## About❔

-This repository will have models of EyeTrackVR and Project Bubble mounts on a VR headset
+This repository will have models of EyeTrackVR and Project Babble mounts on a VR headset

 ## Warning⚠️